dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Consume a DataTemplateSelector

-A data template selector can be consumed by creating it as a resource and assigning its instance to .NET MAUI control properties of type <xref:Microsoft.Maui.Controls.DataTemplate>, such as `CollectionView.ItemTemplate`.
+A data template selector can be consumed by creating it as a resource and assigning its instance to .NET MAUI control properties of type <xref:Microsoft.Maui.Controls.DataTemplate>, such as <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate>.

 The following example shows declaring `PersonDataTemplateSelector` as a page-level resource: